pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 `
 ```

+Parameters
-- fileId
+- fileId (required)
-  - Type: String
+  Type: String
-  - Default: n/a
-  - Unique file identifier assigned during upload.
+  Unique file identifier assigned during upload.
-- filename
+- filename (required)
-  - Type: String
+  Type: String
-  - Default: n/a
-  - Stored filename.
+  Stored filename.
-- channel
+- channel (required)
-  - Type: String
+  Type: String
-  - Default: n/a
-  - Channel the file was sent to.
+  Channel the file was sent to.
 - custom
-  - Type: PubNub.RequestConfiguration
+  Type: PubNub.RequestConfiguration
-  - Default: PubNub.RequestConfiguration()
+  Default: PubNub.RequestConfiguration()
-  - Overrides for generating the File Download URLRequest.
+  Overrides for generating the File Download URLRequest.
 - completion
-  - Type: ((Result<(channel: String, fileId: String), Error>) -> Void)?
+  Type: ((Result<(channel: String, fileId: String), Error>) -> Void)?
-  - Default: n/a
-  - Result of the operation.
+  Async result of the call.

 ### Returns

-completion returns Result.

-#### Success

-Tuple of channel and fileId of the removed file.
+- Success: Tuple of channel and fileId of the removed file.

-#### Failure

-An Error describing the failure.
+- Failure: Error.

 ### Sample code

 ```
-1

 ```

 ## Publish file message

-Publish the uploaded file message to a channel.
-Called internally by send.
-Use directly if send fails after upload to re-publish the file message without re-uploading.
+Publishes a file message (containing file ID and filename) on a channel.
+Called internally by send; useful to retry publishing if send fails after upload.

+You can call this directly when send fails with status.operation === PNPublishFileMessageOperation.

 ### Method(s)